roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 This is mostly handled by ECS.

-- *Book car parking for parents for finals*
+- *TASK: Book car parking for parents for finals*

 #### Confirmations with Smallpeice